-I started this line of work over ten years ago when I found myself owning a dog that had behavioural problems.
+I started this line of work over eighteen years ago when I found myself owning a dog that had behavioural problems.
 It was through her that I became involved with trainers and developed an interest in dog behaviour.

 I studied canine psychology at the Animal Care College (2002-2003) and started my own dog training classes in 2004.
 I then joined the largest dog welfare charity in the UK as a carer.